anampartho/notes/Notes/DSA/Data Structures/Recursion.md

+Recursion is a method, where a complex problem is broken down into smaller problems and based on the solution of those smaller problems the complex is solved.
+So a solution to a complex problem depends on the solution of the smaller problems derived from the complex problem.

-If a function calls itself inside the function body, then it is called a recursive function.
-There must be a condition inside the function body, so that the recursive call to itself can stop.
+In basic terms in programming, if a function calls itself inside the function body, then it is called a recursive function.
+There must be a base condition inside the function body, so that the recursive call to itself can stop.
 Without the condition, there will be an infinite loop of function calls.

+This term is used in mathematics rather frequently.
+For example:
+- $n^{th}$ Factorial:  $n! = n * (n - 1)!$ - here, we find the factorial of $n$ by getting the factorial of $n - 1$ first, and to get the factorial of $n - 1$ it will also try to get the factorial of $n - 2$ so on and so forth.
+This is a recursive function call.
+- $n^{th}$ Fibonacci: $F(n) = F(n - 1) + F(n - 2)$ - in this, the $n^{th}$ fibonacci depends on the fibonacci of $n - 1$ and $n - 2$.
+So we are breaking down the problem into smaller problems.

+## Phases

 Recursion has two phases.
 One is Ascending and Descending phase.